 - 4.1 The Independent Administrator should contact the reporting entities to clarify the causes of any significant discrepancies or other gaps in the reported data, and to collect additional data from the reporting entities concerned. - 4.2 The Independent Administrator should submit a draft EITI Report to the MSG for comment that comprehensively reconciles the information disclosed by the reporting entities, identifying any discrepancies, and reports on contextual and other information requested by the MSG.
-The financial data should be disaggregated to the level of detail agreed by the MSG and in accordance with requirement 5.3.d.
-The draft EITI Report should: - a) describe the methodology adopted for the reconciliation of company payments and government revenues, and demonstrate the application of international professional standards. - b) include a description of all revenue streams, related materiality definitions and thresholds (Requirement 4.1 and 4.2.b). - c) include an assessment from the Independent Administrator on the comprehensiveness and reliability of the (financial) data presented, including an informative summary of the work performed by the Independent Administrator and the limitations of the assessment provided. - d) indicate the coverage of the reconciliation exercise, based on the government's disclosure of total revenues as per Requirement 4.2(b). - e) include an assessment of whether all companies and government entities within the agreed scope of the EITI reporting process provided the requested information.
-Any gaps or weaknesses in reporting to the Independent Administrator must be disclosed in the EITI Report, including naming any entities that failed to comply with the agreed procedures, and an assessment of whether this is likely to have had material impact on the comprehensiveness of the report (Requirement 5.3(d)). - f) document whether the participating companies and government entities had their financial statements audited in the financial year(s) covered by the EITI Report.
+The financial data should be disaggregated to the level of detail agreed by the MSG and in accordance with requirement 4.7.
+The draft EITI Report should: - a) describe the methodology adopted for the reconciliation of company payments and government revenues, and demonstrate the application of international professional standards. - b) include a description of all revenue streams, related materiality definitions and thresholds (Requirement 4.1). - c) include an assessment from the Independent Administrator on the comprehensiveness and reliability of the (financial) data presented, including an informative summary of the work performed by the Independent Administrator and the limitations of the assessment provided. - d) indicate the coverage of the reconciliation exercise, based on the government's disclosure of total revenues as per Requirement 4.1(d). - e) include an assessment of whether all companies and government entities within the agreed scope of the EITI reporting process provided the requested information.
+Any gaps or weaknesses in reporting to the Independent Administrator must be disclosed in the EITI Report, including naming any entities that failed to comply with the agreed procedures, and an assessment of whether this is likely to have had material impact on the comprehensiveness of the report. - f) document whether the participating companies and government entities had their financial statements audited in the financial year(s) covered by the EITI Report.
 Any gaps or weaknesses must be disclosed.
-Where audited financial statements are publicly available, it is recommended that the EITI Report advises readers on how to access this information (Requirement 5.3(e)). - g) include contextual information as per Requirement 3 and other information requested by the MSG.
-The contextual information should be clearly sourced in accordance with the procedures agreed by the Independent Administrator and the MSG (1.3.4).
+Where audited financial statements are publicly available, it is recommended that the EITI Report advises readers on how to access this information. - g) include non-revenue information as per Requirement 2,3,5 and 6 and other information requested by the MSG.
+The contextual information should be clearly sourced in accordance with the procedures agreed by the Independent Administrator and the MSG. - 4.3 Where previous EITI Reports have recommended corrective actions and reforms, the Independent

-- 4.3 Where previous EITI Reports have recommended corrective actions and reforms, the Independent Administrator should comment on the progress in implementing those measures (Requirement 5.3(e)).
-The Independent Administrator should make recommendations for strengthening the reporting process in the future, including any recommendations regarding audit practices and reforms needed to bring them in line with international standards. - 4.4 The Independent Administrator is encouraged to make recommendations on strengthening the template Terms of Reference for Independent Administrator services in accordance with the EITI Standard for the attention of the EITI Board.
+Administrator should comment on the progress in implementing those measures.
+The Independent Administrator should make recommendations for strengthening the reporting process in the future, including any recommendations regarding audit practices and reforms needed to bring them in line with international standards, and where appropriate, recommendations for other extractive sector reforms related to strengthening the impact of implementation of the EITI on natural resource governance.
+The Independent Administrator is encouraged to collaborate with the MSG in formulating such recommendations.

+4.4 The Independent Administrator is encouraged to make recommendations on strengthening the template Terms of Reference for Independent Administrator services in accordance with the EITI Standard for the attention of the EITI Board.